input-output-hk/adrestia/Development-Process.md

 - When a potential bug is found, a [Bug ticket](https://github.com/input-output-hk/adrestia/blob/master/.github/ISSUE_TEMPLATE/bug.md) is created with a label `BUG?`
 - Corresponding sections of the ticket are filled-in (context, reproduction path, expected behavior...)
-- The bug is added to the relevant bug board on the project in in "Needs Triage"
+- The bug is added to the relevant bug board on the project in in "Needs Triage" as well as the standard task board, in "Backlog".
 - The ticket is discussed on Slack with the team to confirm that it's indeed a bug.
-- Once confirmed, the label `BUG?` is changed to `BUG:CONFIRMED` and the bug is given a priority (either low or high).
+- Once confirmed, the label `BUG?` is changed to `BUG:CONFIRMED` and the bug is given a priority (either low or high) by moving it to the relevant column of the bug board.
 - If dispelled, the bug ticket is closed without further ado.
-- When resolved, the bugs moved to the "QA" section of the bugs board.
+- When resolved, the bugs moved to the "QA" section of the standard board.

 ## Communication